NVIDIA/pyxis/README.md

       --container-readonly    [pyxis] make the container filesystem read-only

       --container-env=NAME[,NAME...]
-                              [pyxis] names of environment variables to preserve from the host environment
+                              [pyxis] names of environment variables to override with the host environment and set at the entrypoint.
+                              By default, all exported host environment variables are set in the container after the entrypoint is run, but their existing values in the image take precedence;
+                              the variables specified with this flag are preserved from the host and set before the entrypoint runs
 ```

 ## Examples